ZyadMohamed14/Metroo-App-in-compose/README.md

 <img src="https://github.com/user-attachments/assets/6128e184-6b71-4ba1-90c4-cfbf853deb2e" alt="photo" width="150" height="350"/>
 <img src="https://github.com/user-attachments/assets/a70b4451-198f-41ef-81d0-969c62a2b1bd" alt="photo" width="150" height="350"/>
 <img src="https://github.com/user-attachments/assets/dd118666-b781-4b7a-9b55-8708867b37f1" alt="photo" width="150" height="350"/>
+## Features

+### User-Friendly Station Selection
+- **Select Any Station**: Users can easily select from a list of available metro stations.

+### Nearest Station Locator
+- **Current Location**: The app shows the nearest station based on the user's current location.
+- **Destination-Based Stations**: Displays the closest stations along the route to the selected destination.

+### Route Management
+- **Save Routes**: Users can save their frequently used routes.
+- **Route Details**: Detailed view of saved routes, including time, pricing, and additional information.

+### Multilingual Support
+- **Language Options**: The app supports both Arabic and English languages for a wider user base.

+### Pricing Information
+- **Metro Ticket Costs**: Provides users with information on metro ticket pricing.
+- **Cost Calculation**: Automatically calculates the cost of the metro fare based on the selected route.

+### Metro Operation Schedule
+- **Schedule Access**: Users can view the operational schedule for all metro lines.

+### Map Integration
+- **Map Display**: Visual representation of the nearest station according to the user's location on the map.
 ## Dependencies

 This project uses the following dependencies: